-Obama ‘Fired Up, Ready To Go’ On Trump Sabotage, Working ‘Quietly’ Behind Scenes
+Obama Working Behind Scenes On Trump Sabotage, Says Columnist

 — John Dallas Bowers (@heartpursuer) February 11, 2017

-While many are calling for Articles of Impeachment to be drawn up against Donald Trump, ex-President Barack Obama is said to be orchestrating a master plan to create a shadow government to challenge the New York billionaire at every juncture.
+While many are calling for articles of impeachment to be drawn up against Donald Trump, ex-President Barack Obama is said to be orchestrating a master plan to create a shadow government to challenge the New York billionaire at every juncture.

 The Post, based on unnamed sources, says Barack is sending secret messages to his coalition of “troops” that stand ready to act on his direction.
 What it amounts to is a so-called group of “agitators” with a contingency of about 30,000.